XRM-OSS/D365-UI-Test/README.md

 EasyRepro focuses on interacting with the form mainly by simulating user inputs.
 When setting lookups, dealing with localization, renaming of labels and more topics, this seemed not the best option.
 The CRM provides us with various global JS objects, which allow interacting with the system.
-XRM-UI-Test tries to use these JS objects (such as Xrm.Navigation) as much as possible, as this API is not expected to change unexpectedly, yields fast and stable results and causes no issues with localization.
+D365-UI-Test tries to use these JS objects (such as Xrm.Navigation) as much as possible, as this API is not expected to change unexpectedly, yields fast and stable results and causes no issues with localization.

-XRM-UI-Test also does not limit itself to Dynamics 365 CE, but also for testing connected Portals.
+D365-UI-Test also does not limit itself to Dynamics 365 CE, but also for testing connected Portals.

 ## Current limitations
 There's a lot to do currently.